allietealfano/auditorytrainingappupdated/README.md

 ```

-Code/Auditory Trainning App is the directory that contains all of the code required to make app functional.
+Code/Auditory Training App is the directory that contains all of the code required to make app functional.
 If/When other directories are added, they will be used for documentation.

-The Auditory Trainning App/src directory is where all the source code for the application lies.
+The Auditory Training App/src directory is where all the source code for the application lies.
 The main entrypoint of the application is through index.js, which is where the application is created, and immediately calls App.js where all other components that change the UI must be referenced.

 ### Installation & Running steps

-The easiest way to get started with Auditory Trainning App is to install install Node.js.
+The easiest way to get started with Auditory Training App is to install install Node.js.
 You can do that by going to :

 ```
 https://nodejs.org/en/.